comunicar-una-pagina-web-con-asyncwebsockets-en-el-esp8266

 Communicating a web page with AsyncWebsockets on ESP8266 or ESP32

-We continue with the tutorials of the ESP8266 and ESP32 seeing how to use asynchronous Websockets to communicate from a served web page.
+We continue with the ESP8266 and ESP32 tutorials by seeing how to use Asynchronous Websockets to communicate from a served web page.

 In the previous post, we saw how to use Websockets as an alternative to Ajax requests for projects that require low lag or server-to-client communication.

-Well, just as we saw how to set up a server, and then we saw how to set up an asynchronous server with the AsyncWebServer library, the same library incorporates a plugin for Async Websockets.
+Well, just as we saw how to configure a server, and then we saw how to configure an asynchronous server with the AsyncWebServer library, the same library includes a plugin for Async Websockets.

-The advantages of Async Websockets over the “normal” Websockets implemented in the ESP8266 libraries is that we can handle multiple clients without needing to use a new address or port.
+The advantages of Async Websockets over “normal” Websockets implemented in the ESP8266 libraries are that we can serve multiple clients without needing a new address or port.

-Therefore, we could consider them “an improved version” of the Websockets implementation in the ESP8266.
-Otherwise, the operating principles are the same.
+Therefore, we could consider them “an improved version” of the Websockets implementation on the ESP8266.
+Otherwise, the operating fundamentals are the same.

 Let’s see its use with the same example we saw with Ajax and Websockets, that is, updating a counter with the value of ‘millis()’ received from the server.
 Which, again, are actually 2 examples.